Christian Colbjørnsen: Career

 Christian Colbjørnsen became a key official in Denmark and Norway.
-He set clear traces in the work of the Danish peasant reforms 1786-88.
+He set clear traces in the work of the Danish peasant reforms 1786–88.
 He was a leading force behind much of the legislative work that Danish Chancellery initiated in 1790s.
 He has also been of great importance in shaping the Supreme Court's role in the Danish-Norwegian history in the early 19th century.

-From 1773, he served as lawyer and he was chamber attorney from 1780-1785.
+From 1773, he served as lawyer and he was chamber attorney from 1780 to 1785.
 From August 1786, Colbjørnsen was secretary of the Rural Commission (Landbokommisjonen), a Danish committee appointed by then-Crown Prince Frederik, Regent of Denmark.
-The purpose of the Commission was to develop proposals for improvements in agriculture and set up clear guidelines for the relationship between landlords and peasants farmers.
+The purpose of the commission was to develop proposals for improvements in agriculture and set up clear guidelines for the relationship between landlords and peasants farmers.

 In 1788 he was appointed president of work for the Chancellery and had great influence on Danish legislation.
 From 1804 until his death, Christian Colbjørnsen served as Chief Justice for the Supreme Court (Da.
 Højesteret, Nor.
 Høyesterett) located in the Danish-Norwegian capital, Copenhagen.
 Colbjørnsen was an energetic and authoritative leader of the Supreme Court who was an avid supporter of an enlightened autocracy.